nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 1. Viewing an event on TalentHub

-    1. **Prerequisites**: List all events using the `list events` command.
+    1. **Prerequisites**: List all events using the `list event` command.
 Multiple events in the list.
 An entry with the event called Oscars listed and no entries with event Emmys listed

     2. Test case: `view event Oscars`
         1. **Expected**: 1 events listed!
-        2. If you are on the Persons tab, TalentHub will switch to the Events tab and display the added contact.
+        2. TalentHub will display the detailed event.

     3. Test case: `view event Emmys`
         1. **Expected**: 0 events listed!